learn-co-curriculum/puts-print-and-return-readme/README.md

   * You've just *stored* the return value of adding `6` and `3` and you can now grab that return value `9` by referencing the `total` variable.
 3. Set another variable, `new_total` equal to `total + 10`.
   * You should see a return value of `19`.
-4. Copy and past the below method definition in IRB, then invoke the method with an argument of `"Johnny"`.
+4. Copy and paste the below method definition in IRB, then invoke the method with an argument of `"Johnny"`.

 ```ruby
 def the_shining(name)